Nikhil-wrench/open_mustang/mustang_core/README.md

 `Cache` feature allows switching between instances of the same type on need basis.

-`Persistence` is a snapshot of the `app state` in memory (`MustangStore`).
-However, there are times when data need to be persisted but restored only when needed.
+`Persistence` creates snapshots of the *models* in the memory, to the disk.
+However, there are times when data need to be saved for later use and does not need to loaded into memory unless needed.
 An example would be a technician working on multiple jobs at the same time i.e, technician switches between jobs.
-Since the `MustangStore` allows only one instance of a type, there cannot be two instances of the Job object in the MustangStore.
+Since the `MustangStore` allows only one instance of a *type*, there cannot be two instances of *Job* object in the memory.

-`Cache` APIs, available in `Service`s, make it easy to restore any instance into memory (`MustangStore`).
+Every *Service* instance has the following `Cache` related APIs

 - ```
   Future<void> addObjectToCache<T>(String key, T t)
   ```
-  Save an instance of type `T` in the cache. `key` is an identifier for one or more cached objects.
+  Save an instance of type `T` in the cache. `key` is an identifier for the cached object.

 - ```
   Future<void> deleteObjectsFromCache(String key)